Thalhammer/jwt-cpp/README.md

 	.sign(jwt::algorithm::hs256{"secret"});
 ```

-Here is a simple example of creating a token that will expire in 2 hours:
+Here is a simple example of creating a token that will expire in one hour:

 ```c++
 auto token = jwt::create()